+The enclosed Instrument of Proxy is solicited by Management.
 While it is expected that the solicitation will be primarily by mail, proxies may be solicited personally or by telephone, facsimile or electronically by the directors and regular employees of the Company or other proxy solicitation services.
-In accordance with National Instrument 54-101, arrangements have been made with brokerage houses and other intermediaries, clearing agencies, custodians, nominees and fiduciaries to forward solicitation materials to the beneficial owners of common shares (the "Common Shares") of the Company.
+In accordance with National Instrument 54-101 - Communication with Beneficial Owners of Securities of a Reporting Issuer of the Canadian Securities Administrators, arrangements have been made with brokerage houses and other intermediaries, clearing agencies, custodians, nominees and fiduciaries to forward solicitation materials to the beneficial owners of common shares (the "Common Shares") of the Company.
 All costs of solicitation will be borne by the Company.
+No director of the Company has informed Management in writing that he intends to oppose any action intended to be taken by Management at the Meeting.